 Neighbourhoods on Gabriola

-A vision for Gabriola Neighbourhoods —Gabriola is a network of connected neighbourhoods that foster collaboration, communication, celebration, and climate change resilience.
+A vision for Gabriola Neighbourhood Network (GNN)—Gabriola is a network of connected neighbourhoods that foster collaboration, communication, celebration, and climate change resilience.

 Existing neighbourhoods